 APCA manages the SWIFT PDS, which is a closed user group of banks exchanging payments via RITS using the SWIFT FIN Copy service.
 In value terms, SWIFT payments are predominantly related to the Australian dollar leg of foreign exchange settlements and for interbank customer payments.

 A batch is a group of interbank obligations that have been multilaterally netted external to RITS and may be submitted in any eligible RITS session.
 Batches are submitted for settlement using the batch feeder facility.
 An approved Batch Administrator sends batches to the RITS System Queue, which tests all payments in each batch for simultaneous settlement.
-More information is available in the Information Paper on Enhanced Batch Processing and Batch Administrator Eligibility Criteria.
+More information is available in the Information Papers on Enhanced Batch Processing in RITS and Eligibility Criteria for the Batch Administrator.

 Low Value Settlement Service

-Interbank obligations arising from cheques, direct entry and retail card transactions are sent to RITS via the LVSS.
+Interbank obligations arising from clearings for cheques, direct entry and retail card transactions are sent to RITS via the LVSS.
 Most direct entry obligations settle on a same-day basis in five multilaterally netted settlements during the course of each RITS business day.
 Some other direct entry obligations settle in RITS during the Morning Settlement Session.
-Other obligations arising from low-value clearing settle in a multilateral net settlement at around 9:00am on the following business day.
+Other obligations arising from low-value clearing settle in a multilateral net settlement at around 9:00 am on the following business day.